Trump: Getting tough on drug dealers 'includes the death penalty'

 "If we don't get tough on the drug dealers, we're wasting our time," Trump told the crowd, some of whom shouted "yes!" in response to his statement that "that toughness includes the death penalty."

-Beyond tougher penalties for dealing and trafficking, including the idea of capital punishment for some offenses, the administration's new opioids plan includes proposals to fund educational campaigns in an attempt to reduce demand for drugs, to promote the idea of alternative medical treatment methods to opioids — with Trump calling for more research into options that are "not so addictive" — and to combat the flow of illicit opioids with increased border security.
+Beyond harsher penalties for dealing and trafficking, including capital punishment for some offenses, the administration's new opioids plan includes funding educational campaigns in an attempt to reduce demand for drugs, promoting alternative medical treatment methods — with Trump calling for more research into options that are "not so addictive" — and combating the flow of drugs with increased border security.

 Breaking News Emails

-It is unclear what legal basis the administration could use to seek the death penalty for drug trafficking — in a briefing call with reporters Sunday night, a senior administration official said it would be used in "appropriate" instances, but would not provide specific legal precedents — or how the administration plans to fund any of the initiatives the president described in the long term.
+It is unclear what legal basis the administration could use to seek the death penalty for drug trafficking — in a briefing call with reporters Sunday night, a senior administration official said it would be sought in "appropriate" instances, but would not provide specific legal precedents.

-Asked for further detail, administration officials have been unable to give specific figures for funding levels they would call on Congress to allocate, saying those conversations are ongoing.
+Administration officials also have been unable to provide specific figures for funding levels want Congress to allocate, saying those conversations are ongoing.
 In the short term, $6 billion will go to combating the opioid epidemic in 2018.

-Monday's trip marked the president's first visit back to the Granite State since the 2016 election, though advisers denied the event was intended to serve as an early stop in Trump's re-election campaign.
-Still, Trump saw the promise of future electoral victory at the gathering, remarking that there were "a lot of voters in this room" and saying he wanted to win the battle against the opioid epidemic by the end of his second term as president.
+Monday's trip was the president's first to the Granite State since the 2016 election, though advisers denied the event in the first primary state was intended to serve as an early stop in Trump's 2020 re-election campaign.
+Still, the president saw the promise of future electoral victory at the gathering, remarking that there were "a lot of voters in this room" and saying he wanted to win the battle against the opioid epidemic by the end of his second term as president.

-The president's speech, while focused on drug policy, also included riffs on his signature issue, as several in the crowd shouted for him to "build the wall!", and he attacked Democrats over their opposition to his immigration agenda.
-"They want to make [the immigration issue] part of the campaign," said Trump.
+Trump's speech, while focused on drug policy, also included riffs on his signature issue, as several in the crowd shouted for him to "build the wall!" and he attacked Democrats over their opposition to his immigration agenda.
+"They want to make (the immigration issue) part of the campaign," said Trump, referring to the midterm elections this year.

-Punishing these "big pushers" with a "zero tolerance policy" works in other countries, Trump said, without naming those countries specifically.
-He conceded that the United States might not be willing to embrace such a controversial step — even though he couldn't "personally" understand that way of thinking.
+Punishing "big pushers" with a "zero tolerance policy" works in other countries, Trump said, without citing those nations.
+He conceded that the United States might not be willing to embrace such a controversial step — even though he said he couldn't "personally" understand that way of thinking.

 Trump might seek to model the U.S. punitive program after the approach taken by countries like China and Singapore that have adopted capital punishment for drug offenses, a senior White House official told NBC last week.
 Both countries have been criticized for those policies by human rights groups.